Opinion | This isn’t the U.S. Senate. It’s more like day care.

 Graham, who long ago mastered the art of getting attention by saying outrageous things and — once upon a time — hilariously true things, is no one’s audience.
 Whatever happened to the old Lindsey Graham on his way to flip-flopping infamy no longer matters.
 Today, he’s the tantrum-throwing tyke who refuses to take off his Batman cape and stomps out of the room when things don’t go his way.

 Yes, he did.
-On the second day of the hearings after grilling Jackson on her faith — “On a scale of 1 to 10, how faithful would you say you are in terms of religion?” — and a fiery exchange with committee Chairman Richard J. Durbin (D-Ill.) about Guantánamo Bay detainees — Graham raised his voice, grabbed his Coca-Cola bottle, and stormed out of the chamber.
+On the second day of the hearings after grilling Jackson on her faith — “On a scale of 1 to 10, how faithful would you say you are in terms of religion?” — and a fiery exchange with committee Chairman Richard J. Durbin (D-Ill.) about Guantánamo Bay detainees — Graham raised his voice, grabbed his Coca-Cola bottle and stormed out of the chamber.

 In another line of questioning, he referred to the brutal 2018 confirmation hearings of Brett M. Kavanaugh and asked Jackson how she would respond if a letter concerning her past were produced on the last day of her hearing.